hibernate/hibernate-validator/README.md

     mvn clean install -DdisableDocumentationBuild=true -s settings-example.xml

 There are more build options available as well.
-For more information refer to (Contributing to Hibernate Validator)[http://community.jboss.org/wiki/ContributingtoHibernateValidator].
+For more information refer to [Contributing to Hibernate Validator](http://community.jboss.org/wiki/ContributingtoHibernateValidator).

 ## Hibernate Validator URLs